Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 **Description**

-Show the current audio settings on this guild.
+Shows the current audio settings on this guild.

 .. _audio-command-audioset-status: